 The scope of each declared variable begins just after the declaration; it does not include the variable's own initializing expression, so declarations are never recursive.
+The scope of a variable does not extend into any nested functions.

 9 Functions